Sums of CR functions from competing CR structures: Conjugate structures

-\begin{Thm} Let $S\subset\C^n$ be a compact connected and simply-connected real hypersurface and let $\Omega$ be the bounded domain with boundary $S$.
-Then for $u\colon S\to \C$ the following conditions are equivalent. \refstepcounter{equation} \begin{enum} \item $u$ extends to a (smooth) function $U$ on $\bar\Omega$ that is pluriharmonic on $\Omega$. \item $u$ is the sum of a CR function and a conjugate-CR-function. \end{enum} \end{Thm}
+\begin{Prop} Let $S\subset\C^n$ be a compact connected and simply-connected real hypersurface, and let $\Omega$ be the bounded domain with boundary $S$.
+Then for $u\colon S\to \C$ the following conditions are equivalent: \refstepcounter{equation} \begin{enum} \item $u$ extends to a (smooth) function $U$ on $\bar\Omega$ that is pluriharmonic on $\Omega$. \item $u$ is the sum of a CR function and a conjugate-CR-function. \end{enum} \end{Prop}

 \begin{proof} In the proof that \itemref{N:plh-CR-glob}{I:gloext} implies \itemref{N:plh-CR-glob}{I:glodecomp}, the CR term is the restriction to $S$ of an anti-derivative for $\dee U$ on a simply-connected one-sided neighborhood of $S$, and the conjugate-CR term is the restriction to $S$ of an anti-derivative for $\deebar U$ on a one-sided neighborhood of $S$ (adjusting one term by a constant as needed).